Arthur dela Cruz: Professional career

 Dela Cruz was picked ninth overall by the Blackwater Elite of the Philippine Basketball Association in the 2015 PBA draft.
 On October 30, 2015, he signed the two-year rookie deal with Blackwater.

 On August 31, 2017, dela Cruz, along with Raymond Aguilar, was traded to the Barangay Ginebra San Miguel for Chris Ellis and Dave Marcelo.

 On November 9, 2021, he was traded to the NorthPort Batang Pier for Sidney Onwubere.
+He became an unrestricted free agent after the 2022–23 PBA season.